dev-opsss/interview-coder-withoupaywall-opensource/README.md

 - Screen Recording Permission for Terminal/IDE
   - On macOS:
     1. Go to System Preferences > Security & Privacy > Privacy > Screen Recording
-    2. Ensure that CodeInterviewAssist has screen recording permission enabled
+    2. Ensure that CodeInterviewAssist (or the Terminal/IDE you run it from) has screen recording permission enabled.
+    3. **Microphone Permission**: When features using audio input (like potential future voice interaction) are used for the first time, macOS will prompt for microphone access.
+You **must grant this permission** for audio capture to function.
-    3. Restart CodeInterviewAssist after enabling permissions
+    4. Restart CodeInterviewAssist after enabling permissions.
+    5. **Note on Audio Source**: The initial native macOS audio capture implementation (if used) sources audio from the default **microphone input**.
+It does **not** require installing virtual audio devices like BlackHole for this specific functionality.
   - On Windows:
     - No additional permissions needed
   - On Linux: